 It was heavy going and intrusive, to be perfectly honest.
 I hadn’t expected to get such a grilling and even now, years down the line, I look back and think how naive I was.
 Of course, logically I understand that healthcare practitioners have a duty of care and must safeguard any potential babies born via assisted conception.
 But I was neither ready for the invasive questioning nor the amount of paperwork boxes that had to be ticked.

-Straight after the session with the nurse, I was sent round to the blood clinic for some blood tests and Simon was given instructions to make another appointment to provide a second sample.
-He had already done one as directed by the GP in preparation for our referral, but our clinic wanted two samples 3 months apart.
-So he had to wait a couple of weeks for an appointment and then our follow up consultation was booked for a few weeks after that.
+Straight after the session with the nurse, I was sent round to the blood clinic for some blood tests.
+Simon was given instructions to make another appointment to provide a second sample.
+He had already done one as directed by the GP in preparation for our referral.
+But our clinic wanted two samples 3 months apart.
+So he had to wait a couple of weeks for an appointment.
+Our follow up consultation was booked for a few weeks after that.

-I should have also been scanned again (likewise, I’d been referred for a scan by the GP while awaiting our appointment at the fertility clinic) but the clinic’s ultrasound machine was broken.
+I should have also been scanned again but the clinic’s ultrasound machine was broken.
 Story of my life!
 So I, too, left with a referral for another appointment.
 Luckily, the date came through surprisingly quickly and I was seen for a transvaginal ultrasound around 10 days later.

 As we’d already confirmed with the GP, my ultrasound and blood results showed PCOS and Simon’s tests came back normal.
 No surprises there!